President | Director of Governance, Auckland Council

 Northern Branch Representative | General Manager Engagement and Transformation, Kaipara District Council

 Jason has 20 years’ experience in government roles, with a focus on governance management and leadership.
 He is passionate about democracy and ensuring that today’s governance professionals make a positive impact on decision-making.

 He began his career in the Royal New Zealand Air Force, before spending some years at the New Zealand Embassy in Washington D.C., supporting our extensive military attaché network in the US.
 On his return from overseas he completed his Bachelor’s degree, before taking up a management role at North Shore City Council.

 In 2007, he started at the Auckland City Council in Democracy Services before being successful for the Governance Support Manager role at the Auckland Council in 2010.
 Jason completed his Masters’ in Public Management through Victoria University in 2014 and joined the Whangarei District Council as the Governance Manager in 2015.
-He is now the General Manager of Governance, Strategy and Democracy at the Kaipara District Council, starting there in 2018.
+He is now the General Manager Engagement and Transformation at the Kaipara District Council.